-Previous Academic Year 2017 - 18 i.
-Quality of teach ning for all Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
+Previous Academic : Year 2018 - 19 i.
+Quality of teacl hing for all 1 Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 Lessons learned (and whether you will continue with this approach) Cost SFA groupings should support pupils and provide less need for intervention work with phonics.
 EYFS now use the SFA phonics too.
 Success criteria met.
+KS1 results on a continual upward trend and close to national averages.
+Phonic check results: the PP who did not attain the expected standard, also had additional SEND needs.
 Continue Highly successful in raising standards.
 Will continue with this approach but this time with more focus upon developing writing skills.
-Also investigate whether SfA moves challenges enough pupils to attain GDS. £2650 (SfA resources) £4000 (Accelerated Reader) PP TAs £41655 into the classroom - developing information systems to ensure that anything done in an intervention group is utilised by the teacher in everyday teaching Developing skilful use of talking partners, especially supporting TAs staff Rigorous monitoring of the SfA lead shows that TAs are better supporting pupils though talking partners and use of sentence stems to develop vocabulary and speaking and listening skills.
+Also investigate whether SfA moves challenges enough pupils to attain GDS. £2650 (SfA resources) £4000 (Accelerated Reader) PP TAs £41655 Transition of skills into the classroom - developing information systems to ensure that anything done in an intervention group is utilised by the teacher in everyday teaching Developing skilful use of talking partners, especially supporting TAs staff Success criteria met.
+Rigorous monitoring of the SfA lead shows that TAs are better supporting pupils though talking partners and use of sentence stems to develop vocabulary and speaking and listening skills.
 PP funded TA in EYFS is especially skilled at developing pupils language skills.
-PP pupils are accessed to a wider experience base of everyday activities, via planned pre- enrichment activities that support the topic/area being studied Success criteria met.
+Continue 241033 PP pupils are accessed to a wider experience base of everyday activities, via planned pre- enrichment activities that support the topic/area being studied Success criteria met.
 All PP pupils participated in enrichment activities, ranging from residentials, visits to museums, farms, safari parks and local woods.
 All PP funded.
 Take up was 100% for these pupils.
-Continue. £10,000 external visit £2190 theatr companies
+Continue. £10,000 external visi £2190 theat companies